-Master's degree candidates must register intent to take the comprehensive examinations with the department chair and the Office of Graduate Studies & Research no later than the third Friday of the semester in which the exam will be taken.
+Master's degree candidates must register intent to take the comprehensive examination with the Department Chair and the Testing Center no later than the third Friday of the semester in which the examination will be taken.

-Preparation for the Comprehensive Exam
+Preparation for the Comprehensive Examination

-At or near the beginning of the semester during which the exam will be taken, master's or doctoral students are encouraged to make appointments with professors who will submit questions for the examination.
+At or near the beginning of the semester during which the examination will be taken, master's or doctoral students are encouraged to make appointments with professors who will submit questions for the examination.
 These appointments will give students guidance about the materials most important to review.
-In order to study for the comprehensive exam, graduate students should keep notes, exams, and books from their courses.
+In order to study for the comprehensive examination, graduate students should keep notes, exams, and books from their courses.